marciopocebon/epkg/README.md

 # About entynet packager

-    INFO: Entynet Packager (epkg) is a packager contains all Entynetproject Organization projects and installation
+    INFO: Entynet Packager (epkg) is a packager containing all Entynetproject Organization projects and installation
     rules for them.
-Entynet Packager is intended to help user to install Entynetproject Organization projects correctly.
+Entynet Packager is intended to help user to properly install Entynetproject Organization projects.

 # How to install epkg